MouamleH/tg-keyboard-generator/README.md

 // used for String type fields
 @StringValue(
-        key = "the name to be displayed and the value accessed by the callback", values = {"An array containing the possible values for this field"}
+        key = "the name to be displayed and the value accessed by the callback", values = {"An array containing the possible values for this field"}, orientation = "The orientation of the text StringValue.Horizontal or StringValue.Vertical" )
-        )
 ```